utsavmajhi/Rubik-s-Cube-Solver/README.md

 ### - Introduction

-Made a Rubik's Cube Solver using nema motors ,arduino and Android application to deliver commands.
+Made a Rubik's Cube Solver using nema motors ,arduino and Android application to deliver commands using Bluetooth module.
 We fabricated a frame in Solidworks to hold the nema motors and Rubik's Cube at the center.Basically for all possible movements we are using 6 motors.
 [1]

 ![Arduino](https://upload.wikimedia.org/wikipedia/commons/thumb/3/38/Arduino_Uno_-_R3.jpg/220px-Arduino_Uno_-_R3.jpg)